-1. The student consults with advisor to choose a dissertation committee and updates the iPOS to include committee members who have agreed to serve.
+The student consults with advisor to choose a dissertation committee and updates the iPOS to include committee members who have agreed to serve.
 The dissertation chair must be faculty in the Counseling Psychology program; it is possible to include a co-chair from outside of the program.
 The committee should include at least two other faculty (one of whom must be core faculty in the program).

-For outside members, please submit to the Program Coordinator the Committee Approval Form, faculty member's CV, and a brief justification regarding relevant scholarly contributions.
+Outside committee members.
+For outside members, please submit the faculty member's CV, and a brief paragraph justification regarding relevant scholarly contributions with your Comps Portfolio.
 Committee members outside of CCP must be approved by the CCP review committee and Graduate College (see Graduate College Faculty at this website).